MicrosoftDocs/security/compass/incident-response-playbook-phishing.md

 ### [Did the user click the link in the email?](#clicklink)

 If the user has clicked the link in the email (on-purpose or not), then this action typically leads to a new process creation on the device itself.
 Depending on the device this was performed, you need perform device-specific investigations.
 For example, Windows vs Android vs iOS.
-In this article, we have described a general approach along with some details for Windows based devices.
+In this article, we have described a general approach along with some details for Windows-based devices.
 If you are using Microsoft Defender for Endpoint (MDE), then you can also leverage it for iOS and soon Android.

 You can investigate these events using Microsoft Defender for Endpoint.

 1. **VPN/proxy logs**
-    Depending on the vendor of the proxy and VPN solutions, you need to work with the customer to check the relevant logs.
-Ideally the customer is forwarding the events to their SIEM or in Sentinel.
+    Depending on the vendor of the proxy and VPN solutions, you need to check the relevant logs.
+Ideally you are forwarding the events to your SIEM or to Azure Sentinel.

 2. **Using Microsoft Defender for Endpoint**
     This is the best-case scenario, because you can use our threat intelligence and automated analysis to help your investigation.
 For more details, see [how to investigate alerts in Microsoft Defender for Endpoint](https://docs.microsoft.com/windows/security/threat-protection/microsoft-defender-atp/investigate-alerts).